Carlos Santana Preview, Player Props: Brewers vs. Padres

-The Milwaukee Brewers, including Carlos Santana and his .524 slugging percentage over his past 10 games, take on starter Yu Darvish and the San Diego Padres at American Family Field, Friday at 8:10 PM ET.
+Carlos Santana -- with a slugging percentage of .571 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers against the San Diego Padres, with Pedro Avila on the hill, on August 26 at 7:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Twins.
+He had two hits (going 2-for-4) in his last appearance against the Padres.

 Carlos Santana Game Info & Props vs. the Padres